Rachel York: Singing

 York released her debut album Let's Fall in Love in early 2005, produced by Tor Hyams under the HyLo Entertainment label and was exclusively distributed by Barnes and Noble.
 She can also be heard on the Cast recordings of City of Angels, Victor/Victoria, The Scarlet Pimpernel: Encore!, Dessa Rose, Putting It Together, Summer of '42, the soundtrack of Billy Bathgate, and recordings of Opal and Celebration of Life.

 Personal life

-She married actor Ayal Miodovnik on July 29, 2009.
-They have a daughter, Olivia.
+She married actor Ayal Miodovnik on July 20, 2010; the couple met while acting together in a stage production in 2003.
+They have a daughter, Olivia (born 2011).